Opinion: Should the Queen’s great-grandchildren go to the funeral?

 There is no right or wrong answer – grief is always profoundly personal.

-We have yet to see if all of the Queen’s 12 great-grandchildren will attend her funeral, rumoured to be next Monday – but royal or not, it will be a hard call for their parents.
+We have yet to see if all of the Queen’s 12 great-grandchildren will attend her funeral, which will be held on Monday 19 September, and marked by a bank holiday – but royal or not, it will be a hard call for their parents.
 All eyes, no doubt, will be on the new Prince and Princess of Wales, Wills and Kate; Prince Harry and Meghan Markle – and the decision they make.

 Prince William and Prince Harry will no doubt remember (and may still be significantly affected by) their memories of their mother’s funeral – as are the rest of us.
 The images of the two young princes forced into the spotlight as they joined the procession for Diana, Princess of Wales divided the nation.
 And they’ll haunt us forever.